Matteeh/Course-React-Training/README.md

 # Course-React-Training
-Github Battle app
+Github Battle app,
-An app that you create during the https://reacttraining.com/online/react-fundamentals course.
+a web application that you create during the https://reacttraining.com/online/react-fundamentals course.